cloudify-cosmo/docs.getcloudify.org/content/plugins/how-to-work-with-cm.md

         target:  puppet_server
 ```

-Another approach would be to use the CM's standalone command from the script plugin:
+Another approach is to use the CM's standalone command from the Script plugin, as follows.

 ```
   new_vm: